yencarnacion/tren2gtfs/README.md

 Tren Urbano Schedule
 =====

-The file src/main/resources/input/trainschedule.csv was graciously provided by Victor Ramírez &lt;victor.ramirez@gmail.com&gt;.
+The file src/main/resources/input/trainschedule.csv was provided by Víctor Ramirez &lt;victor.ramirez@gmail.com&gt;.
 Many thanks to him for the file and for the other Transit related to Puerto Rico work he is doing.